aia39/AqUavplant-Dataset/README.md

 # Running codes
 * For binary semantic segmentation run the notebook 'AqUavplant-binary-segmentation.ipynb'.
 There are five models in the notebook, one can be used by uncommenting the corresponding block.
 After running the whole code, all the output results and figures will be saved.
 * For multiclass semantic segmentation run the notebook 'aqUavplant-multiclass-segmentation.ipynb'.
 There are five models in the notebook similar to binary one, one can be used by uncommenting the corresponding block.
+* Also, some newer models i.e., Swin transformer and Deeplabv3 codes were uploaded.

 # Models
 The models that are in the codes are: